CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 ## Boring But Profound
 Like I mentioned I learned how to take smart notes back in 2019 after my big gran mal seizure.
 I was having to relearn a lot of things and needed a way to take notes.

-I was an early adopter of Evernote way back when and I still have it but I found it to be a dumpster of notes with only folder structure but a good good search function.
+I was an early adopter of Evernote way back when and I still have it but I found it to be a dumpster of notes but a good search function.
 But, it wasn’t nearly enough anymore.
 I found it confusing and couldn’t handle relearning it.

 After reading some books and some videos on learning and retention I tried a few apps and learned by doing.